KylerBesher/dancepnt/site/content/rules-and-regulations.md

 ### PHOTOGENIC

 * Parents or studio owners may submit an 8X10 to the judges table prior to the start of their session.
-* Photos must be marked on the back with a label that has their studio name, dancers name, age.
+* Photos must be marked on the back with the dancers name, studio name, and age.
 * Judges will make their decisions at the end of the day before the overall awards ceremony where they will be announced.
 * Photos will not be mailed back.
 Studio directors or teachers may pick up at the end of the day.
 * The Fee is $35 to enter and must be paid by cash or check.
 Checks can be made payable to Prestige National Talent.
 Payments need to be paper clipped to the photo or they will not be accepted.